darksv/compile-time-ray-tracer-in-rust/README.md

 Performance
 -----------
-It took almost 23 minutes to build this program on my machine (Ryzen 7 1700).
+It took almost 23 minutes to render above image at compile-time on my machine (Ryzen 7 1700).
-Peak memory usage during compilation reached 6.6GB.
+Peak compiler's memory usage reached 6.6GB.
 For comparison the run-time version executes in 1.4s on the same machine.
 It makes compile-time version 1000x slower.
 I was using `rustc 1.45.0-nightly (7f65393b9 2020-05-01)`.